JingjingWeng/JingjingWeng.github.io/_pages/publications.md

 ## Selected Work in Progress
 * "Sell Now or Later?
 Regret with Price Volatility."  with Yiwei Chen and Meng Li.
+* "Hybrid Employment Model for a Freight-Sharing Economy: A Reinforcement Learning Approach." with Guangwen Kong